aqarios/luna-model/README.md

 > [!IMPORTANT]
 > The following assumes you are using from Python.
 If you are interested in using it from Rust look at the [**Documentation**](#building-the-documentation-rust).

-With AqModels you can define symbolic Expressions and Constraints (_which in consist of left-hand side (lhs), an Expression, a right-hand side (rhs) which is a constant numerical value and a Comparator_).
+With LunaModel you can define symbolic Expressions and Constraints (_which in consist of left-hand side (lhs), an Expression, a right-hand side (rhs) which is a constant numerical value and a Comparator_).
 A Model defining arbitrary optimization problems consists of a single Expression as the objective function (_the function to be optimized_) and, optionally, one or more Constraints.
 Expressions are created using mathematical operations on Variables.
 Variables represent an unknown in the Expression which is determined by an optimization.
 By default variables are Binary, can represent any of the following Variable types: